[hotspotitem]The Potter’s House[/hotspotitem]

 Next is the Woodworking shop, where we make solid wood furniture using traditional hand joinery.

-Just down from the gristmill is Homestead Fiber Arts, the place to go to learn more about spinning, weaving, knitting and crocheting and to buy supplies, both large and small for these crafts.
+Just down from the gristmill is Homestead Fiber Crafts, the place to go to learn more about spinning, weaving, knitting and crocheting and to buy supplies, both large and small for these crafts.

 Across the road is Heritage Farm, which includes a restored barn, a large vegetable garden, orchard & vineyard, an area where we grow larger row crops and livestock.

-Watch our 15 minute Glimpse of Brazos de Dios video in the seminar building next to the red barn.
+Watch our 15-minute Glimpse of Brazos de Dios video in the seminar building next to the gray barn.
 (Brazos de Dios is the name of the farm where Homestead Craft Village is located.)
-Walk through our Aquaponics Greenhouse.

-Next to the Red Barn is our Basketmaking shop, contained in a restored log cabin.
+Next to the gray barn is our Basketmaking shop, contained in a restored log cabin.

 Cross back over the road to find Heritage Forge, a working blacksmith’s shop where we hand forge items from wrought iron, copper and other metals.